NickIsOnYT/Mif/README.md

 A small C# WPF app for Windows that builds videos or animated GIFs from a sequence of images, with GIF-style controls.

-I'm not a programmer, so this whole thing was vibe-coded.
+I'm not a programmer, so this whole thing was vibe-coded using [Cursor](https://cursor.com/home).

 ## Features